PeakIndicators/Getting-Started-On-Azure-ML/Documents/DS_Visual_Studio_Code.md

 **Note**: Although **age** had a low direct correlation, it was kept because it seems reasonable that it might still have correlation in conjunction with other inputs.

 ## Train and evaluate a model
 With the dataset ready, you can now begin creating a model.
-For this section you'll use the [scikit-learn library](https://scikit-learn.org/stable/) to do pre-processing of the dataset, train a classification model to determine survivability on the Titanic, and then use that model with test data to determine its accuracy.
+For this section you'll use the [scikit-learn library](https://scikit-learn.org/stable/) to do pre-processing of the dataset, train a classification model to determine survivability on the Titanic and then use that model with test data to determine its accuracy.

 1. A common first step to training a model is to divide up the dataset into training and validation data.
 This allows you to use a portion of the data to train the model and a portion of the data to test the model.
 If you used all your data to train the model, you wouldn't have a way to estimate how well it would actually perform against data the model has not yet seen.
 A benefit of the **scikit-learn** library is that it provides a method specifically for splitting a dataset into **training** and **test** data.